truenas/middleware/docs/userguide/truenas_sharing.rst

 If the client receives timeout errors when trying to mount the share, add the IP address and hostname of the client to the "Host name data base" field of
 :menuselection:`Network --> Global Configuration`.

+Some older versions of NFS clients default to UDP instead of TCP and do not auto-negotiate for TCP.
+By default, FreeNAS® 9.3 uses TCP.
+To support UDP connections, go to
+:menuselection:`Services --> NFS` and check the box "Serve UDP NFS clients".

 .. index:: WebDAV
 .. _WebDAV Shares: